 A paraphilic disorder is a mental disorder in which someone experiences clinical distress due to a paraphilia or acts on a paraphilia in a way that causes or risks causing harm to others.

-The diverse world of paraphilias
+The wacky world of paraphilias

 Even the two examples in the first paragraph of this article have names.
 Podophilia is an attraction to feet, usually called a "foot fetish," and eproctophilia is an attraction to farts.
 A few others you may have heard of or experienced include somnophilia (attraction to sleeping people), urophilia (attraction to urine), menophilia (attraction to menstruation), and asphyxiophilia (arousal from choking someone).